AdamRobinsonSE/accelerated-results-cookbook/README.md

 ## Optimizations

 What is coming? - This is a long and ever growing list.
 Below isn't everything as I am always thinking of ideas for improvement, but as of now I am comfortable releasing this.
-If nothing else, it serves a functional cookbook for an individual.
+If nothing else, it serves as functional cookbook for an individual.

 1. Add a feed page, where users can see other recipes added by others.
 They'll be able to favorite them to easy viewing later.
 2. Add ability to add multiple grocery items at once, and also be able to edit the list.